What Is Projection? Psychology, Example, And Application For Your Relationships

 Projection does not always have negative effects.
 Complementary projection gives people a sense of mutuality and helps them relate to others more easily.

 It can also be used to connect with people that they want to identify with.
-An example of this would be attempting to attach yourself to success by projecting onto someone rich and powerful, which often results in the over-idealization of that person.
+An example of this would be attempting to attach yourself to success by projecting feelings onto someone rich and powerful, which often results in the over-idealization of that person.

 Because projection occurs on an unconscious level, it is often subtle and therefore not easily identifiable.